Why Certain Notes Are Used When Forming Guitar Chords

 Although once all the notes are mastered, the music sounds good to the ear and is pleasant to listen to.
 That is because all the notes are in harmony with each other.
 This is usually because these notes all come from the same musical key.

-What is a musical key?
+What is the musical key?

 A musical key is a certain set of notes that reside at a certain pitch in the musical spectrum.
 They may be a set of notes that are up high or they may be a set of notes that are set low.
 Maybe even in the middle somewhere.
 Regardless of where they sit, they are all relative in one way or the other and that is why they sound good together.